The Eagles are ‘humble and hungry’ coming out of the bye week. Can it lead to improvement?

 When the Eagles returned to the NovaCare Complex on Monday to prepare for their game against the Cleveland Browns, Nick Sirianni took a page out of former Villanova coach Jay Wright’s coaching playbook in his message to the team following their Week 5 bye.

-The two-time national championship-winning men’s basketball coach, whom Sirianni consulted in the offseason as he looked to learn from the Eagles’ 2023 collapse, made “humble and hungry” one of his core tenets.
+The two-time national championship-winning men’s basketball coach, whom Sirianni consulted in the offseason as he sought to learn from the Eagles’ 2023 collapse, made “humble and hungry” one of his core tenets.
 Wright’s players wore the mantra on bracelets.
 He even included it in his Villanova commencement speech in 2022.
 Sirianni incorporated it in his address to the Eagles, a 2-2 team looking to come to terms with and grow from its shortcomings, following a week of introspection.

 “Any self-reflection that you go through, it’s got to start with being humble to say, ‘What are the issues?’
 Right?”
 Sirianni said Wednesday.
 “For everybody.
 Being humble of, ‘Hey, these are the issues.’
 And then putting thought into how you do different things.

-“But I think the whole general thing of how do you get better can start with are you hungry to get better?
+“But I think the whole general thing of how do you get better can start with: Are you hungry to get better?
 Does it drive you?
 Are you obsessed with it?
 Are you waking up in the middle of the night thinking about how you can get better?
 How you do things different?
 Are you at home and your mind’s wandering to figure those things out?”

 For the Eagles, there’s plenty to critique from their body of work in a four-game window.
 The team is tied for the second-worst turnover differential in the league.
 Jalen Hurts has tossed four interceptions and fumbled five times (three fumbles lost).
 The offense has yet to score a point in the first quarter, which makes them the only team in the league left to do so.